Love and money go together like strawberries and cream.

 5. Agree How Money Is Shared

 You need to discuss and agree how you will manage your money on a practical level.
-I.e. what account/s your money will go into and who pays for what.

 To joint bank account or not?